theTechGrandma/ImageViewer/README.md

 Tips:
 1. In server.js, change the sql server credentials for the server you are connecting to.
-2. There is a database set up on SQLDEV, called ImagesDB.
+2. Set up a SQL db called ImagesDB.

 ## More about Angular-cli commands
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.5.